reneesaks/psback/README.md

 ## Running with IntellJ IDEA 2017

 Open your Run/Debug Configurations and add a new Spring Boot configuration by clicking `+`.
-Main class is `com.perfectstrangers.PerfectStrangersApplication`, specify the Active Profile you want to use and name it conveniently.
+Main class is `com.professionalstrangers.ProfessionalStrangersApplication`, specify the Active Profile you want to use and name it conveniently.
 You can have as many configurations as you want.
 When you run the program you can choose which one to use.

 # Deployment